 Financial Analysis (HDip)

-Students of this programme secure substantial exemptions from the examinations of the ACCA.
+Students of this programme secure exemptions from some of the examinations of the accountancy bodies ACCA and the Institute of Certified Public Accountants (CPA).

 Applications and Selections